Juana Gallo

 Juana Gallo is a 1961 Mexican drama film written and directed by Miguel Zacarías.
 It was entered into the 2nd Moscow International Film Festival.

 Plot

 The story takes place during the Mexican Revolution.
-After Juana Gallo's (Maria Felix) father and boyfriend were executed by the government officials, Juana takes courage in response of her lost and rescues the man from the village that were taken as prisoners.
-Juana breaks the stereotypes and lectures the man from the village and the soldiers, (now prisoners) of how Mexicans are killing other Mexicans just to protect a corrupt government.
+After Juana Gallo's (Maria Felix) father and boyfriend are executed by the government officials, Juana takes a courageous response in the face of her loss and rescues the men from the village who were taken as prisoners.
+Juana then lectures the men in the village about how Mexicans are killing other Mexicans just to protect a corrupt government.